Associate Dean and Director, Early Learning in Medicine

 The ADME, BMS is responsible for medical science education, particularly within the ELM curriculum.
 This role has specific responsibility for coordinating ELM medical science modules, and for supporting integration of medical science through to ALM.

-The current ADME, Associate Professor Dorothy Oorschot, a neuroanatomist, also convenes the MB ChB Science, Research and Scholarship Sub-Committee.
+The current ADME, Associate Professor Dorothy Oorschot, is a pharmacologist.

 Education Adviser (EA)